45th Infantry Division (United States): Anzio

 Allied forces conducted a frontal assault on the Gustav Line stronghold at Monte Cassino, and VI Corps, under Major General John P. Lucas from 20 September, was assigned to Operation Shingle, detached from the 15th Army Group to land behind enemy lines at Anzio on 22 January 1944.
 For this mission, CCA (Combat Command A) of the 1st Armored Division was attached to the 45th Infantry Division.
 Landing on schedule, VI Corps surprised the Germans, but Major General Lucas's decision to consolidate the beachhead instead of attacking gave the Germans time to bring the LXXVI Panzer Corps forward to oppose the landings.

 One regiment of the 45th (the 179th Infantry) went ashore with the landings.
 In company with the British 1st Infantry Division, they advanced north along the Anzio-Albano road and captured the Aprilia "factory", but encountered ingrained resistance from German armored units a few miles further on.
 Lucas then ordered the rest of the division ashore.
 The 45th Division was deployed on the southeastern side of the beachhead, along the lower Mussolini Canal.

 On 30 January 1944, when VI Corps advanced from the beaches, it encountered heavy resistance and took heavy casualties.
 VI Corps was stopped at the "Pimlott Line" (the perimeter of the beachhead), and the fight became a battle of attrition.

-The first major German counterattack came in early February, was against the British 1st Division.
+The first major German counterattack came in early February and was against the British 1st Division.
 Two regiments of the 45th (the 179th and 157th Infantry) were sent to the Aprilia sector to reinforce the British.
 The 179th Infantry and a tank battalion of CCA tried to recapture Aprilia but were repulsed.
 Lucas then moved the rest of the 45th Division to the left-center of the perimeter, at Aprilia and along the west branch of the Mussolini Canal.
 For the next few months the 45th Infantry Division was mostly stuck in place, holding its ground during repeated German counterattacks, and subjected to bombardment from aircraft and artillery.